Vikhnesh-Sathyan/sales/README.md

 - **JWT_SECRET**: Use a strong, random secret key in production (minimum 32 characters recommended)
   - Never commit `JWT_SECRET` to version control
-  - Use different secrets for development and production environments
 - **JWT Tokens**:
   - Tokens are signed using the `JWT_SECRET` to prevent tampering
   - Tokens contain user ID and expiration time